 Regular park hours are 5:30 am to 10:00 pm daily.

 Please check out the park rules for the prohibited items list: Grand Park Rules!

 Can I shoot my independent film in the park?

-How about my wedding or graduation photos?
+How about my wedding, graduation or other special event photos?

 Where do visitors park?
 Is public transportation convenient to the park?

 Visitors to Grand Park are encouraged to ride the Metro Red or Purple Lines to Civic Center/Grand Park Station.
 There are various parking options near Grand Park, including: